-Now let $(\cM^*,d)$ be a minimal $\dga$, with $\cM=\bigcup \cM_i$, and each sub-$\dga$ $\cM_i$ given by a Hirsch extension of the form $\cM_{i-1}\otimes \bigwedge(V_i)$.
-The underlying $\cga$ $\cM^*$ possesses a natural set of positive weights, which we will refer to as {\em Hirsch weights}: simply declare $V_i$ to have weight $i$, and extend those weights to $\cM^*$ multiplicatively.
-We say that the $\dga$ $(\cM^*,d)$ has {\em positive Hirsch weights}\/ if $d$ is homogeneous with respect to those weights.
+Now let $(\cM^{\hdot},d)$ be a minimal $\dga$ generated in degree one, endowed with the canonical filtration $\{\cM_i\}_{i\ge 0}$ constructed in \eqref{eq:filtration-minimal}, where each sub-$\dga$ $\cM_i$ given by a Hirsch extension of the form $\cM_{i-1}\otimes \bigwedge(V_i)$.
+The underlying $\cga$ $\cM^{\hdot}$ possesses a natural set of positive weights, which we will refer to as the {\em Hirsch weights}: simply declare $V_i$ to have weight $i$, and extend those weights to $\cM^{\hdot}$ multiplicatively.
+We say that the $\dga$ $(\cM^{\hdot},d)$ has {\em positive Hirsch weights}\/ if the differential $d$ is homogeneous with respect to those weights.
 If this is the case, each sub-$\dga$ $\cM_i$ also has positive Hirsch weights.

-\begin{lemma} Let $\cM=(\cM^*,d)$ be a minimal \dga~ generated in degree one, with dual Lie algebra $\fL$.
+\begin{lemma} Let $\cM=(\cM^{\hdot},d)$ be a minimal \dga~ generated in degree one, with dual Lie algebra $\fL$.
 Then $\cM$ has positive Hirsch weights if and only if $\fL=\widehat{\gr}(\fL)$. \end{lemma}